ibrahim85/Clean-Energy-Outlook/Design Considerations.md

 ## Overview

 Clean Energy Outlook is a software that reads in energy generation data from 1960 to 2014 of various states of the United States and predicts the energy outlook of each state for the next 5 years.
 Software will be useful for investors and policy makers in renewable energy.
-Investors in clean energy can use this software to identify states where clean energy has high potential.
-Policy makers can also use this software to develop clean energy policies for different states.
+Investors in clean energy can use this software to identify states where clean energy have higher potential.
+Policy makers can also use this software to develop clean energy policies and investment plans for different states.

 ## Use Case